katehegland/Projects/README.md

 -Recipes are sorted into url, label (Name), ingredients, and image.

--Produces a random fruit each time the code is run from the fruit API.
+-The original code produced a random fruit each time the code is run from the fruit API.
+The updated code includes optionality over which fruit to search.

 -Displays all of the recipes from the recipe API that align with the selected fruit in the format of a Pandas DataFrame.